Unitarity Constraints on non-minimal Universal Extra Dimensional Model: Summary and Conclusions

 We have done simple partial wave unitarity analysis as well as coupled channel analysis in gauge and scalar sectors in non-minimal Universal Extra Dimensional model where kinetic terms involving fields as well as mass and potential terms of the scalar fields are added to their respective five dimensional actions at the fixed boundary points.
 By virtue of equivalence theorem, we have used all the Goldstone modes instead of the longitudinal modes of vector bosons.
 First, all the necessary two-body tree level scattering amplitudes have been calculated to study the upper bound on scalar BLT parameter by the simple method of partial wave analysis.
 After that coupled channel analysis has been performed for some selective channels to get further constraint.

 All scattering amplitudes can be expressed in terms of an infinite sum of partial waves.
-For a process to maintain unitarity the zero{\em th} partial wave amplitude $a_{0}$ should respect the condition $|{\rm Re}~a_{0}|\leq \frac{1}{2}$.
-Initially the construction of $t$-matrix has not been taken to avoid the calculation of eigenvalues of the matrices having complicated functions.
-The contributions coming from trilinear coupling can not be ignored where the interaction is effectively proportional to KK-masses and hence the contribution is not $E^{2}$-suppressed.
+For a process to maintain unitarity the zeroth partial wave amplitude $a_{0}$ should respect the condition $|{\rm Re}~a_{0}|\leq \frac{1}{2}$.
+Initially the construction of $t$-matrix has not been considered as in many cases, the contributions coming from trilinear coupling can not be ignored where the interaction is effectively proportional to KK-masses and hence the contribution is not $E^{2}$-suppressed.
 Therefore, some entries of the matrix elements are not simple numbers but are also the functions of centre of mass energy $\sqrt{s}$ of respective processes.
+So initially we have considered the single channel analysis for $n, n \rightarrow n, n$ processes to get the suitable channels for $t^{0}$ construction.

-While dealing with single channel scattering processes we have restricted our calculations to two-body scattering processes for specific KK-modes, i.e. KK numbers for all initial and final particles are the same.
+While dealing with single channel scattering processes we have restricted our calculations to two-body scattering processes for specific KK-modes, i.e. KK-numbers for all initial and final particles are the same.
 We have considered only those processes whose quartic interactions are not suppressed by KK-masses.
 Thus we have altogether thirteen quartic interactions in scalar sectors satisfying the conditions.
 Quartic interactions where there are two same neutral particles in initial states and another same two neutral particles in final states, can generate two kinds of processes.
-Also the processes involving two same or different charged particles in initial states and another kind of same two neutral particles in final states can give rise to two kind of processes.
+Also the processes involving two same or different charged particles in initial states and another kind of same two neutral particles in final states can give rise to two kinds of processes.
 In that case only those processes have been preferred where the amplitudes are not suppressed by the factor of $1/2$ or by $1/\sqrt{2}$ arising from normalization factors due to the identical bosonic states, as that suppression would result in unitarity violation at some larger value of $R_{\phi}$ and thus giving a relatively less tight bound.
 Here, $R_{\phi}$ is the scaled scalar boundary-localized parameter given by $\equiv \frac{r_{\phi}}{R}$.